giprocida/secret-fetch-from-Debezium/README.md

 This project demonstrates how to easily deploy `Debezium` and `Kafka` on Kubernetes using Minikube.
-Additionally, to provide a practical understanding of Kubernetes resources like ServiceAccount, Role, and RoleBinding, this project explains their purposes and showcases their functionality.

-The deployment, which utilizes the permissions defined in the `Role` object, prints all the containers for each pod and all the secrets from the `debezium-example` namespace where Debezium resides.
 Before we start, let's first highlight some key differences between Kubernetes running on Docker Desktop and Kubernetes running on Minikube.

 ## Prerequisites ##